KHT011/notes-summarizer/README.md

 - PDF export `501`: install/repair WeasyPrint runtime dependencies.
 - Empty or malformed output: try another provider/model or shorter input blocks.

-## License

-Add your preferred license (for example, MIT) to this repository.